Scarabol/rock-raiders-web/README.md

 - Use pro-meshes to render high-detail walls in first person and shoulder view
 - Medium raider meshes seem to have wrong UV coordinates and shown with holes
 - Bats don't appear in flocks
+- Camera frustum not shown as wireframe on radar map panel

 ## Technical Debt